predixdesignsystem/px-simple-horizontal-bar-chart/README.md

 Starts a local server.
 Navigate to the root of that server (e.g. http://localhost:8080/) in a browser to open the API documentation page, with link to the "Demo" / working examples.

+### Local Development

+Local development is enabled by running `grunt devmode` (see below)

 ### LiveReload

-By default grunt depserve is configured to enable LiveReload and will be watching for modifications in your root directory as well as `/css`.
+By default grunt watch is configured to enable LiveReload and will be watching for modifications in your root directory as well as `/css`.

 Your browser will also need to have the LiveReload extension installed and enabled.
-For instructions on how to do this please refer to [livereload.com/extensions/](http://livereload.com/extensions/).
+For instructions on how to do this please refer to: [livereload.com/extensions/](http://livereload.com/extensions/).

-Add, remove, modify file system patterns specified in the `depserve.options.livereload` array in your `Gruntfile.js`

-This is an example depserve configuration:
+This is an example watch configuration:

 ```
+watch: {
-depserve: {
+    sass: {
+        files: ['sass/**/*.scss'],
+        tasks: ['sass', 'autoprefixer'],
         options: {
-        open: '&lt;%= depserveOpenUrl %&gt;,
-        livereload: [__dirname + "/js", __dirname + "/css", __dirname]
+            interrupt: true,
+            livereload: true
         }
+    },
+    htmljs: {
+        files: ['*.html', '*.js'],
+        options: {
+            interrupt: true,
+            livereload: true
         }
+    }
+},
 ```

-Disable LiveReload by removing the `livereload` key from the configuration object.
+Disable LiveReload by removing the `livereload` key from the configuration object or explicitly setting it to false.

 ### DevMode